fylgja/site/src/components/utilpack/index.md

 }
 ```

-It will use the hyphen as default separator.
+It will use the hyphen as default separator,

-But if prefer the same separator as seen in TailwindCSS.
+but if prefer the same separator as seen in TailwindCSS,
-You can by changing the `$utilpack-separator: "\:"`.
+you can use `$utilpack-separator: "\:"`.

-_The Tailwind separator can conflict with specific tools and linters._
+_The Tailwind separator can conflict with specific tools and linters,_
-_Since it uses specific characters that are normally marked as unsafe or need escaping._
+_since it uses specific characters that are normally marked as unsafe or need escaping._

 ## FAQ

 <details class="faq-panel" open><summary>Do I need CSS Purge?</summary>

-If you are using the CSS version instead the SCSS.
+If you are using the CSS version instead of the SCSS version,
-Then yes, for sure.
+then yes for sure.

-If you are using the SCSS version.
-Use the map remove function instead.
+If you are using the SCSS version, use the map remove function instead,
-Keeping your dependencies small.
+keeping your dependencies small.

-But if you plan to use this for all of your CSS needs, similar to TailwindCSS.
+If you plan to use this for all of your CSS needs, similar to TailwindCSS,
-Then yes use it.
+then yes use it.

-But we do advice against a utility only approach.
+We do advice against a utility only approach, always combine it with CSS components
-Always combine it with CSS components for a better HTML and CSS.
+for a better HTML and CSS.

 </details>

 <details class="faq-panel"><summary>Why are there no colors utils?</summary>

-We advices to use CSS variables for color management.
+We advice to use CSS variables for color management.

-If you want to use utils for almost everything.
+If you want to use utils for almost everything,
-Consider adding the following utilpack config.

-Instead using static colors.
+consider adding the following utilpack config, instead using static colors.

 ```scss
 @use "@fylgja/utilpack" with ($utilpack: (